 Victoria has updated the legal requirements for the manufacture, storage, sale, import, transport and use of explosives, with the introduction of the Dangerous Goods (Explosives) Regulations 2011.
 The new regulations came into effect on 26 June 2011.
 However, licence holders retain licences issued under the Dangerous Goods (Explosives) Regulations 2000 until they expire.

 According to WorkSafe, most of the requirements in the old regulations are the same as the new ones.
 However, there are some changes, which have been introduced to improve public safety and security and to clarify responsibilities so that the law is easier to understand.

 There is a 12 month transitional period, which means that any lawful activity under the Dangerous Goods (Explosives) Regulations 2000 will remain lawful for 12 months after the new regulations come into effect.

-WorkSafe website Explosives page to download a number of Information sheets explaining differences under the new regulations and a summary document.
+Go to the WorkSafe website Explosives page to download a number of Information sheets explaining differences under the new regulations and a summary document.